 I most succeeded at getting words out through my sobs as I spoke with this therapist, but when I couldn’t manage through my choking, gasping, empty lungs, my husband filled in the blanks as best as possible.
 I was diagnosed with postpartum anxiety, which was not news to me, and was prescribed medication that would slowly begin to pull me out of the darkness.

-As I became somewhat more functional and less terrified of my own mind, I was finally able to utter the words to my therapist that he been sitting just beneath the surface, fully repressed, but breaking my heart, since the moment Jack was born.
+As I became somewhat more functional and less terrified of my own mind, I was finally able to utter the words to my therapist that had been sitting just beneath the surface, fully repressed, but breaking my heart, since the moment Jack was born.

 “I don’t like being a mom,” I admitted.
 “And I feel like a complete failure for that because I worked so hard to get here, and I know so many women who would give anything to take my place.”

 When I said the words aloud, an instant relief came over me, combined with a feeling of sheer terror.
-But what I came to realize was that I didn’t actually dislike being a mom--I disliked how different being a mom felt than what I had expected.
-When expectations don’t equal reality, things get really hard, and for a new mom whose expectations of motherhood did not equal the reality I’d dreamed of during my years of recurrent pregnancy loss, I felt like I was failing every other loss mom out there.
+But what I came to realize was that I didn’t actually dislike being a mom—I disliked how different being a mom felt than what I had expected.
+When expectations don’t equal reality, things get really hard, and for a new mom whose expectations of motherhood did not equal the reality I’d dreamed of during my years of recurrent pregnancy loss.
+I felt like I was failing every other loss mom out there.
 Like I’d been given the gift we all desperately wanted, and I was clearly unworthy.

 What I discovered over time was that my postpartum experience was likely harder because of my fertility trauma.
 Because I could not separate my guilt from my anxiety, or from my understanding of myself.
 And guilt makes everything worse.